PEDASI/app-cyclehealth-map/README.md

 a cycling route map with a summary report of the health of that route:

 * Two PEDASI external data sources:
-  * BT CityVerve Portal: containing a fixed set of Manchester cycle path routes, with specific waypoint data obtainable for each route.
+  * CISCO CityVerve Portal: containing a fixed set of Manchester cycle path routes, with specific waypoint data obtainable for each route.
   * CleanSpace: provides air quality data for a requested geolocation.
 * Leaflet.js: a JavaScript visualisation library used to plot the IoT businesses for a location on a